Guidelines for the Establishment of Consular Posts Headed by Honorary Consular Officers and Appointments of Honorary Consular Officers

 - “honorary consular officer” means any citizen or permanent resident of Canada, including the head of a foreign consular post, entrusted in that capacity with the exercise of consular functions, subject to conditions and requirements set in this policy.

-The Office of Protocol of the Department of Foreign Affairs and International Trade is responsible for the implementation and monitoring of this policy.
+The Office of Protocol of the Department of Foreign Affairs, Trade and Development (DFATD) is responsible for the implementation and monitoring of this policy.
 It is further responsible for ensuring liaison with federal and provincial authorities on related matters.

 As per Article 4 of the Vienna Convention on Consular Relations, diplomatic missions are required to seek permission, by way of Note to the Office of Protocol, to establish a consular post headed by an honorary consular officer.
 The Note must contain a detailed justification for the opening of the post, including information on the proposed size, address, class and consular district.
 The diplomatic mission must clarify whether the consular premises of a consular post headed by an honorary consular officer are assimilated with the private residence of the honorary consular officer or commercial office space not intended to be used exclusively for the exercise of consular functions.

 The expression "honorary consulate" or "honorary consular post" is be avoided in the mission's Note.

 The Canadian decision is normally relayed by way of Note to the diplomatic mission concerned, at which point the relevant provincial protocol offices are informed accordingly.